zuyeongbb/test/README.md

 Hello, my name is Juyeong Baek.<br/>I'm interested in SW and French.<br/>I'm currently staying in South Korea and I feel free to speak Korean, French and English.

 ### 🏫 career
-I am in my third year of the college, Yeongnam University
+I'm in my third year of the college, Yeongnam University

 Major: French language and Literature<br/>Double major: Computer Engineering